FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/verify.md

 Example 2

-This example demonstrates the use of the client <span class="code">ENFORCED </span>value.
+This example demonstrates the use of the client `ENFORCED `value.

 CFTSSL type=client, verify=ENFORCED and CFTSSL type=server, verify=required